 After substantial outreach and advocacy, the National Whistleblower Center is proud to announce the re-introduction of the Wildlife Conservation and Anti-Trafficking Act.
 This bill, introduced in the U.S. House and Representatives, would empower whistleblowers to report information about wildlife crime and strengthen the enforcement capacity of U.S. agents – a critical tool to stop the current wildlife extinction crisis.

 About This Legislation

-The Wildlife Conservation and Anti-Trafficking Act of 2018 (H.R.
+The Wildlife Conservation and Anti-Trafficking Act (H.R.
 5697) is a bipartisan bill that was introduced to the U.S. House of Representatives by Rep. Madeleine Bordallo (D-GU) in May 2018.
 It is co-sponsored by Chairman Emeritus of the House Natural Resources Committee, Rep. Don Young (R-AK).

 This landmark anti-trafficking bill will radically increase wildlife crime enforcement and activate wildlife whistleblowers around the globe.
 The bill is endorsed by major conservation organizations including the World Wildlife Fund, the International Fund for Animal Welfare, and the African Wildlife Foundation.

 Q: What is the Wildlife Conservation and Anti-Trafficking Act?

 The Wildlife Conservation and Anti-Wildlife Trafficking Act is a bill that was introduced to the U.S. House of Representatives by Rep. Madeleine Bordallo (D-GU) and the chairman emeritus of the House Natural Resources Committee, Rep. Don Young (R-AK).
 It is landmark, bipartisan legislation that will enhance the ability to detect and enforce wildlife crimes, assist in reversing the global extinction crisis.